A 30-day sabbatical. An essay in why doing more isn’t always the answer.

 - Laying down for 20 minutes every afternoon to “attempt” to nap.
 I say attempt because I’ve never been able to nap before.
 My goal is to just lay down and relax for 20 minutes.

 In 2008 I took a trip around the world in attempt to “discover” myself.
-I’m now a firm believer that when you try to find yourself you typically end up continuously searching and discovering nothing.
-You collect underpants and do nothing with it.
+When you travel you don’t discover yourself.

 Recent research suggests that the belief of a “core self” might not actually exist.
 This research is beginning to uncover how the brain might construct a sense of self and how psychedelic drugs can temporarily change the brain to dissolve our sense of self, illustrating just how transient and illusory our identities really are.

 In Buddhism the term anatta refers to the idea of a “non-self.”
 That there is no unchanging or permanent soul in human beings.
 Now I don’t want to turn this into some philosophical or religious debate so I’ll leave you with this.

 The tattoo on my wrist, Ikigai is an old Okinawan question that asks, “why do you wake up every day?”
 I don’t have a tattoo on my other wrist and this is because I’m eventually hoping to put an answer to that question on there.

 My plan is to take more action and to clearly establish personal boundaries, values, and to explore more personal interests and talents.
 Then to find ways to implement those things so that I can positively impact not only my life but the lives of others.

 What’s your Ikigai?
 Or as the Nicoyans say, “Plan de Vida.”

 A big thank you to Charlie Hoehn and his book Play It Away.
 I’ve read this book many times, love it, and have conveniently never put into action any of the advice in it.
 This makes me feel like a complete dickhead and is extremely disrespectful to you Charlie, so consider this my way of apologizing.